 - The TCTL macro may be used only by SRB programs, but they may be in any key.
-If a non-SRB routine issues either the macro or a RESUME RETURN=N, the routine will abnormally terminate. - The TCTL constitutes an exit from the issuing routine, which therefore causes cleanup of the SRB. - The TCTL macro requires inclusion of the CVT mapping macro.
+If a non-SRB routine issues either the macro or a RESUME RETURN=N, the routine will abnormally terminate. - The TCTL constitutes an exit from the issuing routine, which therefore causes cleanup of the SRB. - The TCTL service requires inclusion of the CVT mapping macro. - The TCTL service requires that the SRB requesting the TCTL, can not hold any locks.